edurant/edurant.github.io/courses/csc4601/project.md

 Presentations should last 16–18 minutes.
 That will leave at least 4 minutes for questions and changeover.

 Each team should propose at least 2 questions for understanding.
 The professor will include several of these on the final exam, making up roughly 15% of the final exam weight.
 Questions should be short answer or include a brief calculation or algorithm step.
+Please include your questions on your slides that you submit for review, and in your presentation.

 ## Overview